dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/04-archive/2025/ENHANCEMENT_2025-11-09_ClearReportMethod.md

 - Add undo/restore functionality

 ## Conclusion
 The ClearReport PACS method provides a standardized, reliable way to clear report text fields in PACS systems.
-Users configure the procedure once per PACS profile and can then use it consistently in manual testing (SpyWindow) and automated workflows (MainViewModel automation).
+Users configure the procedure once per PACS profile and can then use it consistently in manual testing (AutomationWindow) and automated workflows (MainViewModel automation).

 ---